contactandyc/another-c-library/2_timing.md

 void reverse_string( char *s, size_t len ) {
 ```

 The error indicates that the type size_t is not known.
 Use your favorite search engine and query "error: unknown type name 'size_t'".
 You should be able to find that it is defined in stdio.h, so the solution is to include stdio.h.
-Notice that we actually do include stdio.h in test_reverse.c, but it is after we include file2.c.
+Notice that we do include stdio.h in test_reverse.c, but it is after we include file2.c.
 Ideally, file2.c would be complete, so let's modify file2.c to include stdio.h and rerun gcc.
 You will have to add the following line to the beginning of file2.c.

 ```c
 #include <stdio.h>